Updated: February 24, 2023

 With this increased acceptance of psychologists comes a greater need for skilled professionals to serve in clinics, schools, and, increasingly, corporate environments.
 These types of psychologists benefit not only from earning their Bachelor of Science in Psychology, but also a Master of Science in Organizational Psychology.

-With average job growth expected for the next 10 years, this position remains stable.
-While the BLS reported median wages of $80,370 in 2019, psychologists in certain niches or work settings can exceed six figures.
+With average job growth of 6% expected between 2021 and 2031, this position remains stable.
+While the Bureau of Labor Statistics reported median wages of $81,040 in 2021 for psychologists, psychologists in certain niches or work settings can exceed six figures.

 2. Financial Advisor

 Concerns such as taxes, retirement planning, and college savings are always relevant.
 Hence, the continued need for financial advisors who help people meet a variety of personal economic goals.
 This position sometimes resembles that of a financial analyst in which professionals provide guidance for both individuals and businesses.

 According to BLS Occupational Outlook Handbook for Personal Financial Advisors, personal financial advisors can expect a job outlook of 15 percent from 2021 to 2031, must faster than average for all occupations.
 In 2021, these professionals earned median wages of $94,170 per year.
 Similarly, financial analysts are able to secure and maintain excellent jobs, as evidenced by the BLS-projected addition of nearly 30,500 financial analyst jobs by 2031.
 Entry-level jobs are easiest to find when equipped with a Bachelor of Science in Finance, while an MBA in Finance can produce quick promotions.

 From government jobs to niche private sector positions, a variety of job opportunities allow you to maintain a stable and comfortable way of life.
 It’s up to you to find one that fits with your interests and natural abilities—and to secure the necessary training.